 Our COVID-19 resource page is a resource to share information relevant to the diverse roles our members play in the affordable housing “universe.”

-- For those who are eligible, you can use the Vaccine Locator to find a provider close to you.
+- COVID-19 Vaccines are now available to everyone 12 and older.
+You can use the Vaccine Locator to find a provider close to you.

 Public Health Updates